 By the time opioid users spiral out of control and start looking for ways to stop using, the opioids have taken control of the body and mind.
 Attempting an opioid withdrawal brings about various withdrawal symptoms that should be treated with great care.
 The most moderate opioid withdrawal symptoms include:

 - Muscle aches

-Serenity House Detox, located near Houston and Dallas/Fort Worth, is a reputable detox facility that specializes in opioid detox.
-We offer a wide range of services for patients who are dealing with most any kind of a serious drug or alcohol addiction.
+Serenity House Detox Houston, located near Houston and Dallas/Fort Worth, is a reputable detox facility that specializes in opioid detox.
+We offer a wide range of services for patients who are dealing with almost any kind of serious drug or alcohol addiction.
 While we don’t offer traditional addiction treatment services beyond detox, we do offer some ancillary programs that have been designed to help our patients begin the recovery process.

 At all times, detox is our primary concern.
 Our detox services are intended to help cleanse each patient’s mind and body of harmful toxins in preparation for addiction treatment in a professional drug and alcohol rehab center.
 Our detox programs include:

 While at our accredited addiction facility, patients will be exposed to the 12-steps of recovery, one-on-one counseling, chiropractic care, and meditation therapy.
 All of our programs help patients onto the road to recovery.